College of Science, Technology, and Health

 Program Goals

-1. Develop confident, competent, and skilled entry-level professionals prepared for the Board of Certification examination and professional practice.
+1. Develop confident, competent, and skilled professionals prepared for the Board of Certification examination and entry-level professional practice.

 2. Identify and select high quality candidates with the greatest potential for academic success, clinical development, and program completion.